getify/You-Dont-Know-JS/scope-closures/ch3.md

 3. **Bubble 3** (GREEN) encompasses the scope of the `for`-loop, which has just one identifier/variable: `student`.

-Scope bubbles are defined by where the functions or blocks of scope are written, which one is nested inside the other, etc. A scope is entirely contained within its parent scope; a bubble cannot be partially in two outer bubbles.
+Scope bubbles are defined based on where the functions / blocks of scope are written, the nesting inside each other, etc. A scope is always entirely contained within its parent scope -- a scope bubble is never partially in two outer scope bubbles.

 .